-Cove Lake Trail is a 9.8 mile lightly trafficked point-to-point trail located near Paris, Arkansas that features a lake and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible year-round.
+Cove Lake Trail is a 18.7 mile lightly trafficked out and back trail located near Paris, Arkansas that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash